While the housing outlook has certainly improved significantly, some 5.1 million homeowners remain underwater on their mortgages.

 Additionally, some two million of these unlucky homeowners owe at least 25% more than their homes are currently worth.

-Clearly this doesn’t provide much motivation to stick around and make costly monthly mortgage payments, especially if these homeowners can’t take advantage of today’s low rates.
+Clearly this doesn’t provide much motivation to stick around and make costly monthly mortgage payments, especially if these homeowners can’t take advantage of the current low mortgage rates.

 Principal Reduction Today for Your Appreciation Tomorrow